ampersand-five/mac-setup/README.md

 - Let fully install, might take several hours
 - Open once and accept terms and conditions
-- Open Preferences/Settings and go to the 'Locations' tab, then on that page for the 'Command Line Tools' option, pick a Xcode.
+- Open Preferences/Settings and go to the 'Locations' tab, then on that page for the 'Command Line Tools' option, pick a Xcode
 - On Apple silicon, Mx chip, after opening Xcode, it should prompt to install Rosetta

 ## iTerm 2